Inline Hockey Skates: How Long Does a Typical Pair Last?

 Every athlete, whether a beginner learning basic skating techniques or an experienced pro skater in the National Hockey League (NHL), knows that equipment performance is critical to success.

-See also Unveiling What Puck Pro Roller Hockey Uses
+See also What Stick to Use Outdoor Roller Hockey Play

 In inline hockey, your skates are no exception.